Janbuller/Python-Beginner-Projects/README.md

 # Python Beginner Projects
 In the challenges folder are some text documents with challenges to complete.

-The solutions are in the Solutions folder.</br>
+The solutions are in the Solutions folder.

 They can also be tested using this Gist:</br>
 https://gist.github.com/Janbuller/49a372d40a293c601e1e5251b12c42f5